David Letterman gets a Netflix series streaming next year

 And while he said he bowed from the CBS talk show to spend time with his family (Disclosure: CBS is CNET's parent company), Letterman said in the announcement that it was time to return to work.

-"If you retire to spend more time with your family, check with your family first," Letterman quips.
+"If you retire to spend more time with your family, check with your family first," Letterman quipped.

 Discuss: David Letterman gets a Netflix series streaming...